MicrosoftDocs/power-platform/power-platform/developer/unified-experience/copy-to-ode.md

 :::image type="content" source="../media/unified-experience/copy-to-ode-copy-progress.png" alt-text="Copy progress from the target environment page":::

-If you click on target environment in PPAC, you will see something like the image from step 5 above while copy operation is ongoing.
+If you click on target environment in PPAC, you will see something like the image from step 5 above ("After selecting...") while copy operation is ongoing.

 #### See also